 Currently under construction is a 6,000sq ft, £1.1million block which Ryearch will move into in September 2018, leaving its current base nearby, taking the upper floor.

-“We’ll rent out the rest and have had a lot of interest in the ground floor,” said Dick.
+“We’ll rent out the rest and have had a lot of interest in the ground floor,”

 That building will complete the “office campus”, on five acres of land which Ryearch bought for £400,000 in 2008.